 Tremendous leaps in health care technology took place in the last decades of the twentieth century, as well as an increase in the need for more health science professionals.
 In the early 1990s, Wayne State University determined that Shapero Hall could not support an increasing enrollment, nor be economically retrofitted with the technology required for a modern health care education.
-The University proposed to the State of Michigan that it partner with the University to create a new facility to house the College programs.
-In 1998, citing the importance of the College’s programs to Michigan, the State allocated $48.2 million to a new facility, predicated on the University’s commitment to raise $16.1 million from private sources.
-Eugene Applebaum, a 1960 alumnus of the College’s pharmacy program and the founder of Arbor Drug Stores, came forward with a lead gift of $5 million and agreed to chair the College’s capital campaign.
+The university proposed to the State of Michigan that it become a partner in creating a new facility to house the college's programs.
+In 1998, citing the importance of the college's programs to Michigan, the state allocated $48.2 million to a new facility, predicated on the university's commitment to raise $16.1 million from private sources.
+Eugene Applebaum, a 1960 alumnus of the college's pharmacy program and the founder of Arbor Drug Stores, came forward with a lead gift of $5 million and agreed to chair the college's capital campaign.

-The new facility opened May 2002 featuring 270,000 square feet of learning and research space.
+The new facility at 259 Mack Avenue opened in May 2002 featuring 270,000 square feet of learning and research space.
 It is designed to accept new technology as quickly as it is discovered.
-An article appearing in The Michigan Real Estate Journal stated, “When future historians write the ‘wired’ history of metro Detroit, they may well date the beginning of the local connectivity revolution back to April 2002 and put its location on Mack Avenue and John R.” Smart Classrooms, the CVS/pharmacy Professional Practice Laboratory, distance learning classrooms, the Ford Motor Company Environmental Exposure Laboratory and an exceptional learning resource center are just some of the features of this outstanding new facility.
-A key improvement is that the new facility brings all departments – except Mortuary Science which has its own facility on Woodward Avenue – under one roof.
-In recognition of Mr. Applebaum’s generosity, leadership and outstanding accomplishments as a pharmacist, businessman and entrepreneur, the Wayne State University Board of Governors voted in 2001 to name the College the Eugene Applebaum College of Pharmacy and Health Sciences.
+An article appearing in The Michigan Real Estate Journal stated, "When future historians write the 'wired' history of metro Detroit, they may well date the beginning of the local connectivity revolution back to April 2002 and put its location on Mack Avenue and John R." Smart classrooms, the CVS/pharmacy Professional Practice Laboratory, distance learning classrooms, the Ford Motor Company Environmental Exposure Laboratory and an exceptional learning resource center are just some of the facility's features.
+A key improvement is that the new facility brings all but three departments under one roof.
+Mortuary Science, Pathologists' Assistant, and Clinical Laboratory Science have their own facility on Woodward Avenue.
+In recognition of Mr. Applebaum's generosity, leadership and outstanding accomplishments as a pharmacist, businessman and entrepreneur, the Wayne State University Board of Governors voted in 2001 to name the college the Eugene Applebaum College of Pharmacy and Health Sciences.